Motorola Razr Plus (2025) vs Razr Plus (2024) Preview: The Razr steps into the big leagues

 Intro

-The Razr Plus (2024) already turned heads — and rightfully so.
-Between the smooth vegan leather finish, the massive cover screen, and a hinge that finally felt reliable, Motorola had one of the best-looking and most enjoyable flip phones of the year.
+The Razr Plus (2024) was last year's high-end foldable from Motorola and it turned heads thanks to its smooth vegan leather finish, massive cover screen, and a hinge that finally felt reliable.

 So what’s new?
 Should current owners be eyeing an upgrade?
 Or is Motorola simply refining what it already nailed last year?